B2B

 However, B2B buyers also want to make sure they are researching only those products that fit their budget, so pricing becomes one of the first factors they consider.
 In fact, 79% of B2B buyers specifically look for pricing as the top information considered in B2B purchases.

 A well-planned B2B ecommerce pricing strategy gives you better chances of penetrating the initial research phase and taking your leads further into the sales funnel.
+That’s why B2B ecommerce pricing strategies are often treated as a core part of the buyer experience, not just a finance exercise.

 Common B2B Ecommerce Pricing Strategies

 There’s no single way to price your B2B ecommerce product.
 In fact, many businesses use a combination of pricing strategies.
+A strong pricing strategy often blends more than one pricing model so you can handle both standard orders and high-touch accounts.

 Your brand has its own product and target customer base.
 You need to choose a pricing strategy that accommodates the unique requirements of your business.
 Here are some practical B2B ecommerce pricing strategies you can apply, along with pros and cons for each.